 Objectionable Content: Bitter disillusionment is manifested in numerous lyrics confessing misery ("Torn"), anger ("One"), and hopelessness ("Illusion").
 "Pity for a Dime" finds lead vocalist Scott Stapp wallowing in self-doubt, confessing a loss of faith.
 "Ode" expresses self-destructive nihilism.
 There's also a profane use of God's name on "What's This Life For."

-Lots of searching, but positive statements are well overshadowed by an outright rejection of biblical truth.
+Summary/Advisory: Lots of searching, but positive statements are well overshadowed by an outright rejection of biblical truth.
 Stapp says, "If it weren't for music, I might have ended up some crazed street preacher."
 Rock-n-roll is my religion."
 Not exactly the narrow path.
-Keep teens out of
+Keep teens out of Prison.

 What the fuck?
 Who on earth looks this deeply into Scott Stapp’s lyrics?
 I’ll give you one good reason not to listen to Creed and it’s a real simple one: they’re one of the worst fucking bands to have ever come into existence!
 To be fair, this review might have been well intended, since Creed were immensely popular at the end of the 20th century, and anyone trying to keep people from listening to Creed is alright with me, regardless of their reasoning.
 I think my biggest problem with this entry is that he’s giving Stapp way too much credit as a songwriter.
 Every criticism he has of this album could just as easily be applied to Pearl Jam’s Ten, which is, without a doubt, a vastly superior album in every possible sense (regardless of your feelings toward Pearl Jam, you cannot deny this is true).